7th International Workshop on Historical Document Imaging and Processing (HIP’23)

 There have been increased efforts worldwide to digitize our cultural heritage conveyed in historical documents.
 In this workshop, we bring together researchers from various fields working on document image acquisition, restoration, analysis, indexing, and retrieval to make these documents accessible in digital libraries.

 It is the seventh satellite workshop of ICDAR dedicated to this topic, following HIP’11 in Beijing, HIP’13 in Washington, HIP’15 in Nancy, HIP’17 in Kyoto and HIP’19 in Sydney and HIP’21 in Lausanne (hybrid) that were a significant success with strong participation.
-The workshop is planned for 1½-days with oral presentations, a keynote talk, and a guided tour (to be confirmed).
+The workshop is planned for 1½-days with oral presentations on August 25th, and a guided tour to the Computer History Museum on August 26th.
 Each submission will undergo peer-review and distinguished submissions will be presented orally.

 HIP aims to provide the researchers with a forum that is complementary and synergetic to the main sessions at ICDAR on document analysis and recognition.
 The manifold topics addressed in this workshop encompass the entire processing chain from image acquisition to information extraction.
 We include the growing importance of machine learning in this processing chain, and we encourage the presentation of entire projects in the context of historical documents.